Your remote team is established, your video conferencing software is set up, and you’re ready to meet. What now?

 The Flock team uses video conferencing every day to communicate

-Be Prepared for your Virtual Meeting
+Be Prepared for your Video Conference

 Of course, your video conferencing software isn’t all you need.
 Here are some things to check off your list before you kick off your virtual meetings: